labgem/PPanGGOLiN/docs/user/RGP/rgpClustering.md

 - `incomplete_aware_grr` (default) mode: If at least one RGP is considered incomplete, which typically happens when it is located at the border of a contig, the `min_grr` mode is used.
 Otherwise, the `max_grr` mode is applied.
 This mode is useful to correctly cluster incomplete RGP.

-The resulting RGP clusters are stored in a tsv file with the folowing columns:
+The resulting RGP clusters are stored in a tsv file with the following columns:

 | column  | description                  |
 |---------|------------------------------|